Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 1. Balls of different colors and different sizes;

-2. Basket, barrel or box that would easily fit the balls.
+2. A basket, barrel or box that can easily hold the balls.

 Children with a ball in their hands